strodriguez0128-cyber/CL4R1T4S/guides/wsl-react-npm.md

 This guide documents a reproducible workflow for diagnosing and fixing `npm test` failures in a Create React App (CRA) project when running on Ubuntu 22.04 inside WSL2.
 The scenario mirrors an environment where the project lives on the Windows-mounted filesystem (`/mnt/c/...`), `npm install` previously failed with `EACCES`, and subsequent test runs report `sh: 1: react-scripts: not found`.

+> **Quick fix in a hurry**
+>
+> 1. `cd /mnt/c/Users/SKEAI/welcome-to-docker`
+> 2. `npm install --save-dev react-scripts`
+> 3. If `npm install` throws `EACCES`, continue with [§3](#3-move-the-project-to-the-linux-filesystem) to relocate the project before retrying the install.
+> 4. Re-run `npm test -- --watchAll=false` once dependencies finish installing.

+The remaining sections provide the longer-form diagnostics for when these four steps are interrupted by filesystem or configuration issues.

 ## Prerequisites

 Before you begin, ensure the following: